Why SignalQL exists

 - Lead with user and event semantics, not implementation details.

-- Treat the reference Postgres compiler as one dialect; others follow the same AST bounds.
+- Treat the reference compiler as one implementation; others follow the same AST and determinism bounds.

 - Prefer examples that match the portable data model documented alongside this guide.